Ethernet vs. Wi-Fi: Is It Really Better to Go Wireless?

 Game streaming isn’t a flawless experience

-But it’s not always a flawless experience.
-Sometimes gameplay is a pixelated, laggy mess.
+Even with a Wi-Fi 6 mesh system, streaming anything over Wi-Fi usually isn’t an issue, including Xbox Cloud Gaming, Xbox Remote Play, and PS Remote Play—but it’s not always a flawless experience.
+Sometimes, gameplay is a pixelated, laggy mess.
 Xbox Cloud Gaming is more prone to pixelation and lag because you’re streaming from a virtual Xbox running on Microsoft’s remote servers.
 PS Remote Play can have issues, too, because your stream runs through Sony’s remote servers first before it appears in the PS Remote Play app.

-That all said, if you absolutely must use Wi-Fi for gaming, don’t bother with the 2.4 GHz band.
+That all said, if you absolutely must use Wi-Fi for gaming, don’t use the 2.4 GHz band.
 It’s slow and full to the brim with interference.
 Also, avoid the lower 5 GHz channels if you can, as everyone under the sun now crowds the lower 5 GHz spectrum.
-The best speeds and latency to be had are on the higher 5 GHz channels and the new 6 GHz band.
+To get the best speeds and latency for gaming, use the higher 5 GHz channels and the new 6 GHz band.

 Ethernet provides consistent speeds across a long range.
 The cables are ugly, sure, but your streaming experience won’t suffer due to heavy local Wi-Fi traffic or range.
 Devices like Apple TV, smart TVs, Blu-ray players, some Roku players, and more include Ethernet ports.
 You can always place your router next to your streaming device, if possible, to reduce the cable length.